apache/spark/CONTRIBUTING.rst

 the latest changes that are merged by others.
 It also allows you to fix all the conflicts that arise as a result of other people changing the same files as you and merging the changes to ``apache/master``.

-Here is how rebase looks in practice:
+Here is how rebase looks in practice (you can find a summary below these detailed steps):

 1. You first need to add the Apache project remote to your git repository.
+This is only necessary once, so if it's not the first time you are following this tutorial you can skip this step.
 In this example, we will be adding the remote as "apache" so you can refer to it easily:

 * If you use ssh: ``git remote add apache git@github.com:apache/airflow.git``